tdilauro/Simplified-wiki/MultipleAuthenticationMechanisms.md

  external_integration_id
 ```

-All configuration items will go into the `ExternalIntegration`
+All configuration items will go into the `ExternalIntegration`.
+This includes configuration items like `test_username` and `test_password`, which will be necessary to run a self-test from the administrative interface.

+The model class will enforce rules like "at most one Basic-type authentication mechanism per library".

 In general, I think a one-to-many relationship between Library and PatronAuthenticationService is best.
 In general, each library authenticates its patrons in a distinctive way that no other library may use.
 That's why I gave this table a library_id.
 However, there are two cases I can think of when there's a many-to-one or many-to-many relationship between a library and the thing that authenticates the patrons.